-John Gray is an associate professor of operations.
+John Gray is a professor of operations.
 He joined Fisher after receiving his PhD from the Kenan-Flagler Business School at the University of North Carolina-Chapel Hill.
 Prior to pursuing his PhD, he worked for eight years in operations management at Procter & Gamble, receiving an MBA from Wake Forest University’s evening program during that time.
 He holds two undergraduate degrees from Dartmouth College and its Thayer School of Engineering.

 Dr. Gray teaches Data Analysis (at the Ph.D., Executive, and MBA levels) and an elective he created called Global Sourcing (at the Ph.D., Executive, MBA, and undergraduate levels).
 The students awarded him “Outstanding Full-time MBA Core Faculty” for Data Analysis in 2015 and "Outstanding Working Professional MBA Elective Professor" for Global Sourcing in 2010.
 A student project from Global Sourcing led to a co-authored case (Scotts Miracle-Gro: The Spreader Sourcing Decision) that has been widely adopted.

 In addition to service to his department and the university, he serves as a department editor for the Journal of Operations Management’s Strategy and Organization Department and a senior editor for Production and Operations Management’s Industry Studies and Public Policy Department (for which he was awarded Outstanding Senior Editor in 2017).
 Among his service to professional societies, he completed in August 2018 a five-year leadership role for the Academy of Management’s OSCM Division.
 For this service, in August 2018 he received the division's Distinguished Service award.
+He is serving as a program chair for the Industry Studies Association from 2019-2022.

 Jack Meredith Best Paper Award, Journal of Operations Management, 2018